Li Rui: Death and funeral

 Li, during hospitalisation in April 2018, criticizing Xi Jinping: "He only has elementary school education."

 As he aged, Li retained his mental sharpness.
 In spite of his political views, he was allowed to keep his privileges as a senior CCP member, such as better medical treatment and his apartment in Minister's House, a building reserved for venerated party retirees.

 Li died of organ failure in Beijing on 16 February 2019, aged 101.
 As an early and senior member of the Communist Party, Li was given a state funeral and buried at the Babaoshan Revolutionary Cemetery, despite his desire to be interred with his parents in Hunan, his home province.
 News of his death was limited by official censorship and, according to the South China Morning Post, his funeral was "conducted with secrecy and security".
 Despite the restrictions, the funeral attracted hundreds of mourners, ranging from ordinary Chinese citizens to those few still living among his old colleagues and fellow revolutionaries.
 Notwithstanding his fervent opposition to their policies, both of China's leaders, General Secretary Xi Jinping and Premier Li Keqiang, sent wreaths.

+Diary court case

 Li kept a diary continuously from 1935 until 2018.
 The diary, along with Li's other papers, was the subject of a lawsuit in 2019.
 Li's widow, Zhang, and daughter, Li Nanyang, both claimed ownership over the diary; Zhang wished it to be returned to China.
 Li's daughter Li Nanyang had donated the diary to the Hoover Institution in the American state of California.
 A Beijing court ruled in favor of Zhang in 2019, but the case continued in the United States, and went to trial in 2024.
-Zhang's lawyers have argued that the diary is personal to her and that she only wishes the return of the original document, not any copies retained by Hoover; Li Nanyang's attorneys have suggested that the Chinese government is behind Zhang's case, given her limited financial means.
+Zhang's lawyers argued that the diary is personal to her and that she only wished the return of the original document, not any copies retained by Hoover; Li Nanyang's attorneys suggested that the Chinese government was behind Zhang's case, given her limited financial means.
+Zhang died during proceedings; a federal judge ruled in 2026 that the donation to Stanford was legal and had been carried out "in accordance with Li's wishes."
+The court also found that the Beijing ruling was unenforceable in the United States, resulting in the Hoover Institution retaining control over the diary and other documents.